 This also helps you stay competitive with other pharmaceutical companies online.
 If you want to promote your brands over a competitor’s, your website needs to be streamlined and optimized to beat everyone else in your industry.

 That’s a full-time job all on its own, especially since pharmaceutical companies are so large.
 Even small pharmacies fight an uphill battle against their local competitors.

 To rank well in search engines, your site needs:

 These four qualities turn every page on your site into a lean, perfected product.

 Then, when someone searches for a keyword related to one of your pages, it will show up above your competitors.

 That means more clicks to your website, more people reading your content, and more of your information getting out into the public.
 This makes it a passive way for you to promote your brand 24 hours a day, seven days a week.

-So no matter how you look at it, it's an extremely valuable marketing strategy.
+So no matter how you look at it, SEO is an extremely valuable marketing strategy for pharmaceutical companies.

 Content marketing is the practice of writing, designing, and publishing information online.